actionml/docs.actionml.com/ur_quickstart.md

 You will have a diff printed of expected and actual results.
 The order if returned items may vary **if** they have the same score, otherwise results should match.

-After the integration test you will have a prediction server running on port 8000 of localhost.
-Try some queries:
+The integration test will launch a The UR querey server (PredictionServer) and take it down afterwards.
+To try some sample queries, launch it again:

+    pio deploy
+    # switch to a new terminal and
+    cd ~/universal
     ./examples/multi-query-handmade.sh

+On the `pio deploy` terminal you will see the internal Elasticsearch queries, in the UR query terminal you will see the recommendations results.

-This is the set of queries used in the test.
-Take a look at the file and pull out an individual query like:
+Take a look at `examples/multi-query-handmade.sh` and pull out an individual query like:

     curl -H "Content-Type: application/json" -d '
     {